betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/ToolMove/Spade/SpadeScreef.md

 <!-- =================================================== -->
 ::: details 🛠 <dev>&&&</dev>

-- SpadeXScreef
+- SpadeXSkreef
-    - ShaftHand crosses from left to right while screefing, making an X with the shaft and also an X shaped screef on the ground
+    - ShaftHand crosses from left to right while skreefing, making an X with the shaft and also an X shaped skreef on the ground
-    - Use when screefing through a thick layer of duff which is collapsing into the site
+    - Use when skreefing through a thick layer of duff which is collapsing into the site
-    - Use when screefing through a loose layer of duff to search for the best microsite
+    - Use when skreefing through a loose layer of duff to search for the best microsite
-- Arm wrestling screef.
+- Arm wrestling skreef.
 ArmLock then use your whole body
-- Screefed eco goes through legs.
+- Skreefed eco goes through legs.
 5 Hole

 <h2>PageTags</h2>

-- "Move.ToolMove.SpadeMove.SpadeScreef"
+- "Move.ToolMove.SpadeMove.SpadeSkreef"

 :::